-Fatigue and exhaustion are common health complaints, no doubt due to the busy and stressful lifestyles that are seen as the norm these days.
-When you feel like you've overdone it, it is important to take time out to de-stress and recharge your batteries, but what can you do when you need a pick-me-up to get you through the day?
+Fatigue and exhaustion are common health complaints, no doubt due to the busy and stressful lifestyles of today.
+When you feel like you’ve overdone it, it is important to take time out to de-stress and recharge your batteries, but what can you do when you need a pick-me-up to get you through the day?

 When most people think of aromatherapy, the first thing that probably springs to mind is calming, relaxing essential oils such as lavender or chamomile.
 But there are lots of essential oils that have the opposite effect and actually help to clear the head and leave you feeling invigorated, energised and refreshed.

 A study(1) was done to determine the effectiveness of a mixture of essential oils (peppermint, basil and helichrysum) on mental exhaustion, or moderate burnout (ME/MB) using a personal inhaler.
 Participants were randomized to receive a personal inhaler containing either a mixture of essential oils or rose water.

 While both groups had a reduction in perception of ME/MB, the aromatherapy group had a much greater reduction, suggesting that inhaling essential oils may reduce the perceived level of mental fatigue/burnout.